 - 1. There is a bug in your code, such as a possible null dereference.
 Fix your code to prevent that crash. - 2.
 There is a weakness in the annotations you wrote.
 In other words, the specification you wrote is incorrect or inadequate.
 Improve the annotations, usually by writing more annotations in order to better express the specification. - 3.
 There is a weakness in the type-checker.
 Your code is safe it never suffers the error at run time but the checker cannot prove this fact.
-Suppress the warning.
+If possible, rewrite your code to be simpler for the checker to analyze; this is likely to make it easier for people to understand, too.
+If that is not possible, suppress the warning; be sure to include a code comment explaining how you know the code is correct even though the type-checker cannot deduce that fact.